These are general guidelines for Stud Book requirements and procedures.

 The Stud Book can identify your thoroughbred from its brands and, for horses born since 2004, by its microchip.

 Use the SR22 Request for identification of a thoroughbred form to request a search.
 Please provide as much information as you can – the more information provided, the greater the chance of finding your horse.
-There is a fee of $50.00 for the search.
+There is NO fee for the search.

 For overseas based stallions and mares, the colt/filly foal number shown is an indication of the times the stallion or mare appears in a pedigree on the NZTR database.
 It is not an indication of actual foals produced.